United States Army Physical Fitness Test

-The Army Physical Fitness Test (APFT) was designed to test the muscular strength, endurance, and cardiovascular respiratory fitness of soldiers in the United States Army.
-Soldiers were scored based on their performance in three events consisting of the push-up, sit-up, and a two-mile run, ranging from 0 to 100 points in each event.
+The Army Physical Fitness Test (APFT) was a test designed to measure the muscular strength, endurance, and cardiovascular respiratory fitness of soldiers in the United States Army.
+The test contained three events: push-ups, sit-ups, and a 2 mi run with a soldier scoring from 0 to 100 points in each event based on performance.
 A minimum score of 60 in each event was required to pass the test.
-The soldier's overall score was the sum of the points from the three events.
-If a soldier passed all three events, the total could have range from 180 to 300.

 The APFT is timed as follows: